SSLMate/certspotter/man/certspotter-script.md

 `CERT_FILENAME`

 :    Path to a file containing the PEM-encoded certificate chain.
-Not set if `-no_save` was used.
+When `-no_save` is used, this points to a temporary file that is automatically deleted after your script completes.

 `JSON_FILENAME`

 :    Path to a JSON file containing additional information about the certificate.
 See below for the format of the JSON file.
-     Not set if `-no_save` was used.
+     When `-no_save` is used, this points to a temporary file that is automatically deleted after your script completes.

 `TEXT_FILENAME`

 :    Path to a text file containing information about the certificate.
 This file contains the same text that
      certspotter uses in emails.
 You should not attempt to parse this file because its format may change in the future.
-     Not set if `-no_save` was used.
+     When `-no_save` is used, this points to a temporary file that is automatically deleted after your script completes.

 `NOT_BEFORE`, `NOT_BEFORE_UNIXTIME`, `NOT_BEFORE_RFC3339`